-- Minor/Initial The impact of the student's behavior is limited or minimal and/or this is the first such instance of this behavior by the student. - Moderate/Repeated The impact of the student's behavior has a broader or more disruptive impact and/or this is behavior that has previously been addressed with the student. - Severe/Persistent The impact of the student's behavior has a widespread or more significant disruptive impact and/or this is behavior that has not changed after multiple times of addressing it with the student.
+- Minor Impact/Initial The student's behavior is limited or minimal and/or this is the first such instance of this behavior by the student. - Moderate Impact/Repeated The student's behavior has a broader or more disruptive impact and/or this is behavior that has previously been addressed with the student. - Significant Impact/Persistent The student's behavior has a widespread or more significant disruptive impact and/or this is behavior that has not changed after multiple times of addressing it with the student.